reactjs/react.dev/src/content/blog/2024/04/25/react-19-upgrade-guide.md

 </Note>

-In this post, we will guide you through the steps for upgrading libraries to React 19 beta:
+In this post, we will guide you through the steps for upgrading to React 19:

 - [Installing](#installing)
 - [Codemods](#codemods)